Hydraulic conductivity: Pedotransfer function

-A pedotransfer function (PTF) is a specialized empirical estimation method, used primarily in the soil sciences, however has increasing use in hydrogeology.
+A pedotransfer function (PTF) is a specialized empirical estimation method, used primarily in the soil sciences, but increasingly used in hydrogeology.
 There are many different PTF methods, however, they all attempt to determine soil properties, such as hydraulic conductivity, given several measured soil properties, such as soil particle size, and bulk density.

 Determination by experimental approach

 There are relatively simple and inexpensive laboratory tests that may be run to determine the hydraulic conductivity of a soil: constant-head method and falling-head method.

 Laboratory methods

 Constant-head method

 The constant-head method is typically used on granular soil.

 This procedure allows water to move through the soil under a steady state head condition while the volume of water flowing through the soil specimen is measured over a period of time.

 By knowing the volume ΔV of water measured in a time Δt, over a specimen of length L and cross-sectional area A, as well as the head h, the hydraulic conductivity (K) can be derived by simply rearranging Darcy's law: